jedric-chan/Expense_Tracker/README.md

 We hope you enjoy the expense tracker we have coded.

 Name and task:
-Matthew Ho - Adding expenses.
+Matthew Ho - Adding expenses. collaborative coding was one of the experiences of all time. nothing special in my opinion. didnt really encounter any problems imo.

 Frankie Wu - Filtering/deleting expenses.